weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 authenticates *as well as* compute the corresponding plaintext.

-**EXERCISE**: Study `Algorithm 4` from the standard and complete the definition of `KWAD` below by by filling in the function skeleton provided.
+**EXERCISE**: Study `Algorithm 4` from the standard and complete the definition of `KWAD` below by filling in the function skeleton provided.
 This function needs both an appropriate definition for `S`, a computation of the authentication bit to assign to `FAIL`, and finally the appropriate plaintext.